-The analysis of the School Board's major funds begins on page 27.
+The analysis of the School Board's major funds begins on page 28.
 Fund Financial Statements provide detailed information about the School Board's major funds.
 The School Board uses many funds to account for a multitude of financial transactions.
 However, these fund financial statements focus on the School Board's most significant funds.
-The School Board's major governmental funds for the 2019-20 fiscal year are the General Fund and the Permanent Fund.
+The School Board's major governmental funds for the 2020-21 fiscal year are the General Fund, Capital Projects Fund, and the Permanent Fund.

-The Vermilion Parish School Board's non-major governmental funds for the 2019-20 fiscal year are the 1998 and 1996 Ad Valorem Tax Funds, the Titles I, II III and IV Funds, the Education Excellence Fund, the IDEA Fund, the Pre-School Flow-Through Fund, the School Lunch/Breakfast Fund, the TASC Fund, the Preschool LA-4 Fund, the 2009 Sales Tax Fund, the School Wide Positive Behavior Fund, the Child Care & Development Fund, the Carl Perkins Fund, the Striving Readers Fund, the Debt Service Fund, and the Capital Projects Fund.
+The Vermilion Parish School Board's non-major governmental funds for the 2020-21 fiscal year are the 1998 and 1996 Ad Valorem Tax Funds, the Titles I, II III and IV Funds, the Education Excellence Fund, the IDEA Fund, the Pre-School Flow-Through Fund, the School Lunch/Breakfast Fund, the TASC Fund, the Preschool LA-4 Fund, the 2009 Sales Tax Fund, the School Wide Positive Behavior Fund, the Child Care & Development Fund, the Carl Perkins Fund, the Striving Readers Fund, the Education Stabilization Fund, the School Activity Fund, and the Debt Service Fund.